General things to know about EVE Online before beginning:

 - Pochven is a lawless region of 27 systemswhether Pochven is is known or unknown us ambiguous; I'll say neither accessible by wormholes and filaments which is connected in a loop by a separate network of stargates

-- dscanning allows you to tell if other ships or objects of interest are within 14.3 AU of your location. habitualize its use to avoid gatecamps, bubbles, and unwanted fights
+- dscanning allows you to tell if other ships or objects of interest are within 14.3 AU of your location. habitualize dscanning to avoid gatecamps, bubbles, and unwanted fights

 - Pochven, Thera and Turnur are places with wormhole connections and/or filament access (explained below) which dramatically reduce travel times in EVE